Glenn Tolley

-Glenn Anthony Tolley (born 24 September 1983 in Knighton, Powys, Wales), is a footballer who played as a midfielder for Shrewsbury Town in The Football League.
+Glenn Anthony Tolley (born 24 September 1983) is a Welsh former footballer who played as a midfielder for Shrewsbury Town in The Football League.
 He is the cousin of professional footballer Jamie Tolley.

 He made his debut for the Shrews on 5 October 2002 in the Third Division 0–1 defeat to Hartlepool United at Gay Meadow.
 In 2004, he signed for Conference club Northwich Victoria, after terminating his contract by mutual consent.